fuzzylabs/chess-agent/DEVELOPMENT.md

 # Developer Readme

-This document contains documentation intended for developers of agent_uno.
+This document contains documentation intended for developers of chess_agent.

 Pre-requisites: